 The Librarian of Basra Literature Guide

 In“The Librarian of Basra: A true story from Iraq,” Jeanette Winter brings to light the courage, innovation, and strength of a Muslim woman who saved 30,000 library books from bombing during the war in the Middle East.
-She organized her community to shelter books in their homes until they could rebuild the library safely after the war.
-Alia Muhammad Baker’s courage in the face of danger demonstrates the power of an individual to take social action and organize a community around a common goal.
+Alia Muhammad Baker organized her community to shelter books in their homes until they could rebuild the library safely after the war.
+Alia’s courage in the face of danger demonstrates the power of an individual to take social action and organize a community around a common goal.

 Literature Guide by Maureen Klein

 Ask: Read the title of the book.
 What words do you know?
 Are there any words that are unfamiliar to you?

 Show: Display a map of the world with Iraq identified.
 Highlight where you are located on the map as well.
 This is a country in the Middle East where there has been a lot of warfare.

 Connect: Talk about the libraries you have been to.
 Discuss what people do at the library.
 Why is a library an important place in a community?

 Ask: What does Alia do when the governor refuses to help her?
 Why is this an important moment in her story?

 Show: Pause before reading the pages where the neighbors are coming together to move and hide the books.
 What do you notice?
 How would you describe the way they are working?

 Connect: Alia described the books as “more precious than mountains of gold.”
 Why are they so precious to her?
 What are some things that you would want to save from destruction?
 What makes them special to you?

 Ask: In what ways does Alia show courage in her commitment to save the books?
 Give examples from the story that demonstrate her courage.